machinexa2/XSSTerminal/README.md

 At last, i came up with the payload with console.log()

 ## Notes:
-1. Golang version is in development
+1. Golang version is in development so is python3.
+May encounter bugs
 2. There are some other issue like which make it suitable for GET request only
-3. Bugs maybe there.
-4. Session saving and restoring from file hasnt been implemented in go version and python3 version, POST parameter isnt avialable for now!
+3. Session saving and restoring from file hasnt been implemented in go version and python3 version, POST parameter isnt avialable for now!